A moving horizon state and parameter estimation scheme with guaranteed robust convergence: Numerical example

 The relatively large parameter estimation error in the time interval $[400,600]$ is due to temporary weak excitation, which comes into play especially in combination with the measurement noise present here.
-We note that the estimation results could be easily improved by choosing $N$ larger or by temporarily stopping parameter estimation if weak excitation is detected.
+The estimation results could be easily improved by choosing $N$ larger or by temporarily stopping parameter estimation when weak excitation is detected.